 This AD applies to Rolls-Royce Corporation (RRC) model 250-C10D, 250-C18, 250-C18A, 250-C18B, 250-C18C, 250-C19, 250-C20, 250-C20B, 250-C20C, 250-C20F, 250-C20J, 250-C20R, 250-C20R/1, 250-C20R/2, 250-C20R/4, 250-C20S, 250-C20W, 250-C28, 250-C28B, 250-C28C, 250-C30, 250-C30G, 250-C30G/2, 250-C30M, 250-C30P, 250-C30S, and 250-C30U turboshaft engines.

 Joint Aircraft System Component (JASC) Code 7323, Turbine Governor.

 This AD was prompted by several reports of loss of power, one of which resulted in a fatal helicopter accident.
 We are issuing this AD to prevent failure of the bearing assembly in the power turbine governor (PTG).
 The unsafe condition, if not addressed, could result in failure of the PTG, failure of the engine, in-flight shutdown, and forced autorotation landing or accident.

 Comply with this AD within the compliance times specified, unless already done.

 (g) Required Actions

-(1) Remove the bearing assembly, P/N 2544198, from the PTG in accordance with the compliance times in Figure 1 to paragraph (g) of this AD, or within 90 days after the effective date of this AD, whichever occurs later.
+(1) Remove the bearing assembly, part number 2544198, from the PTG in accordance with the compliance times in Figure 1 to paragraph (g) of this AD, or within 90 days after the effective date of this AD, whichever occurs later.

-(2) After such removal, replace the affected PTG bearing assembly with a part eligible for installation before further flight.
+(2) After such removal, replace the affected bearing assembly in the PTG with a part eligible for installation before further flight.